Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack

-Under the Poisson process, for each fixed ratio $\theta\in[0,1]$, our solution in Definition \ref{constructprophet} can be interpreted as a solution to an ordinary differential equation (ODE).
-We further note that for $\bm{p}^N$ and any $\theta\in[0,1]$, our solution in Definition \ref{constructprophet} can be regarded as the solution obtained from applying Euler's method to solve this ODE by uniformly discretizing the interval $[0, k]$ into $Nk$ discrete points.
+Under the Poisson process, for each fixed ratio $\theta\in[0,1]$, our solution in \Cref{constructprophet} can be interpreted as a solution to an ordinary differential equation (ODE).
+We further note that for $\bm{p}^N$ and any $\theta\in[0,1]$, our solution in \Cref{constructprophet} can be regarded as the solution obtained from applying Euler's method to solve this ODE by uniformly discretizing the interval $[0, k]$ into $Nk$ discrete points.
 Then, for any fixed ratio $\theta\in[0,1]$, after showing the Lipschitz continuity of the function defining this ODE, we can apply the global truncation error theorem of Euler's method (Theorem 212A in \citet{butcher2008numerical}) to establish the solution under the Poisson process as the limit of the solution under $\bm{p}^N$ when $N\rightarrow\infty$.
-Based on this convergence, we can prove that the optimal value under the Poisson process is equivalent to $\lim_{N\rightarrow\infty}\text{Dual}(\bm{p}^N, k)$, which is the optimal ratio we are looking for.
+Based on this convergence, we can prove that the optimal value under the Poisson process is equivalent to $\lim_{N\rightarrow\infty}\LCkunit(\bm{p}^N)$, which is the optimal ratio we are looking for.

 For general $k$, the values of $\sgk$ have previously been shown in \citet{wang2018online} through the analysis of a ``reflecting'' Poisson process.
-However, we show that these values $\sgk$ are \textit{optimal}, deriving them instead from $\text{Dual}(\bm{p}, \bm{D})$.
+However, we show that these values $\sgk$ are \textit{optimal}, deriving them instead from $\LCkunit(\bm{p})$.
 Moreover, \citet{wang2018online} assume Poisson arrivals to begin with, whereas we allow for arbitrary probability vectors $\price$ and show that the limiting Poisson case is the worst case.

-Specifically in the case of $k=2$, we construct an example showing that relative to the weaker prophet benchmark $\mathbb{E}_{\bm{I}\sim\bm{F}}[V^{\text{off}}(\bm{I})]$, it is not possible to do much better than $\gamma^*_2$.
+Specifically in the case of $k=2$, we construct an example showing that relative to the weaker prophet benchmark $\mathbb{E}_{\bm{I}\sim\bm{F}}[V^{\text{off}}(\bm{I})]$ (the offline optimum itself rather than the LP upper bound $\text{UP}(\mathcal{H})$), it is not possible to do much better than $\gamma^*_2$.
 Our construction is based on adapting the tight example relative to the stronger benchmark $\text{UP}(\mathcal{H})$.
 We note that this suggests that there is \textit{some separation} between optimal ex-ante vs. non-ex-ante prophet inequalities when $k>1$, which is not the case when $k=1$ (because they are both 1/2).
 The formal proof of \Cref{Upperprophetproposition} below is relegated to \Cref{Proofproposition3}.